hipe/tmx/lib/skylab/git-viz/doc/issues/018-the-system-call-fixtures-server.md

-when the fields for stdout and stderr are empty variously, it is an indication from the manifest to the system agent that no such output is expected, under penalty of fatal error. when such a path is provided and there is no output on that stream from that actual command, a notice will be issued and a blank file will be written. the reasoning for this will be explained below.
+when the fields for stdout and stderr are empty variously, it is an indication from the manifest to the system agent that no such output is expected, under penalty of fatal error. this is the recommended behavior of the system agent: when such a path is provided and there is no output on that stream from that actual command, a notice will be issued and a blank file will be written. the reasoning for this will be explained below.

-if an exit-status is provided from the manfest API it must be a positive integer (maybe negative?). the way the manifest API may indicate that a zero exitstatus is expected is by sending the empty string (i.e nothing/blank/nil) for this field. (because this is expected to be most common exit code for general use of this, we make it a forcible default: the way you specify it is by not specifying anything, and that is the only way you can specify it.
+normally if an exitstatus is provided from the manfest API it must be a positive integer (maybe negative?). the way the manifest API may indicate that a zero exitstatus is expected is by sending the empty string (i.e nothing/ blank/nil) for this field. because this is expected to be the most common exitstatus for general use of this, we make it a forcible default: the way you specify '0' is by not specifying anything, and that is the only way you can specify it. this allows us to keep our manifests free from the noise of having '0' for most of its entries. this also forces us to assert always some exitstatus, which is more a feature than a hinderance as explained below.

-like with unexpected stdout and stderr, when the first exitstatus is encountered that does not match what the API expects, further action is ceased and a fatal error is issued. if the manifest does not yet know what the exitstatus will be from a command (which is half the reason we are constructing this castle), the manifest may provide the question-mark character and the resultant actual exitstatus integer will be emitted as an info statement from the build script.
+like with unexpected stdout and stderr, when the first exitstatus is encountered that does not match what the API expects, further action is ceased and a fatal error is issued. if the manifest does not yet know what the exitstatus will be from a command (which is half the reason we are constructing this castle), the manifest may provide the question-mark ("?") character as the value in the exitstatus field: during the "performance" the system agent is then expected to emit whatever the actual exitstatus integer was from the system call (as a readable string) in an info statement.

-(actually the following strings are all considered "question marks:"
-"?", "???", "(what is it?)". i can't remember exactly what the pattern is but it was desiged to cover strings like those.)
+the following strings will all be treated as "question marks:" "?", "???", "(what is it?)". we intentionally refrain from documenting what the pattern is because it is certainly subject to change, but suffice it to say the above three examples (and other strings that fit the above implied "pattern") should always signify this "query".

 ## why all the ruckus?

-the reason for this delicate dance is twofold: 1) this "system adapter" of the troika may not write back to the manifest. that's just not how it works in this family (for now). it's much less ridiculous if all this thing is doing is writing files that are just redirected output, and issuing notices about a piddly little integer.
+the reason for this delicate dance is twofold: 1) this "system adapter" of the troika may not write back to the manifest. that's just not how it works in this family (for now). it's much less ridiculous if the only thing this system does is write files that are just redirected output, and issues notices about piddly little integers.

 2) when what is expected differs from what actually occurs on the system, this is considered a showstopper, and given 1), we must literally stop the